Louis Bamberger: Charitable work

 Bamberger supported both secular and Jewish charities.
 Bamberger personally funded the buildings for Newark’s YMHA, the Newark Museum, and the New Jersey Historical Society.
 He worked to help persecuted Jews escape from Germany's Third Reich.
 Bamberger was also a major contributor to the Community Chest and Beth Israel Hospital.

 Institute for Advanced Study

 Founders' Rock at the Institute for Advanced Study, dedicated to Bamberger and his sister Caroline.

 Bamberger and his sister Caroline Bamberger Fuld worked with Abraham Flexner to found the Institute for Advanced Study in Princeton, New Jersey.
 They gave a $5 million endowment to the Institute.
 Upon Bamberger's death the bulk of his estate was left to the Institute.

-Personal life
+Personal life and death

 Bamberger was a shy man who never married and focused on running his store.
 His partner Felix Fuld was the more outgoing of the two, and his sister Caroline Bamberger Fuld was most involved in the charity activities of the family.

+He died on March 11, 1944 at his home in South Orange.
+At his death, all flags in Newark were flown at half-staff for three days, City Hall was draped in black, and his large department store closed for a day.